keeleleek/GF-Votic/GFSS2017-project-presentation.md

 - Work on paradigm prediction
   - [ ] serialize a Smart Paradigm from pextract paradigm description
   - [ ] make the Smart Paradigm smarter
     - [ ] but on the more abstract level using [Lexical Markup Framework](http://www.lexicalmarkupframework.org/)
-- [ ] work on paradigm minimization (minimize GF memory need)
+- [ ] work on paradigm minimization (to minimize GF memory)
 - [ ] ... move on to Votic syntax